Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

 and is precisely the reason why that core is reserved, as that activity would break scalability of applications that expect to have the same amount of available compute power on each core.

-Note that even with `--hint=nomulthread` the hardware threads will still be turned on at the hardware level and be visible in the
+Note that even with `--hint=nomultithread` the hardware threads will still be turned on at the hardware level and be visible in the
 OS (e.g., in `/proc/cpuinfo`).
 In fact, the batch job step will use them, but they will not be used by applications in job steps started with subsequent `srun` commands.